ertuda/ucihar/README.md

-## Analysis of UCI Human Activity Recognition Data based on smartphone acceloremeters
+## Reorganization of UCI Human Activity Recognition Data based on smartphone acceloremeters
 Data is obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and training and test datasets are combined into one.
 Then, only mean and standard deviation values are taken for the measurements.
 Lastly, generating a smaller dataset with only average of each variable for each activiy and each subject.